-In 1984, the tower was opened to guests, allowing climbers to access the 129 step climb to the top of the lighthouse.
+In 1984, the tower was opened to guests, allowing climbers to access the 129-step climb to the top of the lighthouse for incredible panoramic views.
 Under the National Historic Lighthouse Preservation Act, ownership of St. Simons Lighthouse was officially transferred to the Coastal Georgia Historical Society in 2004.
-The light continues to be an Active Aid to Navigation maintained by the United States Coast Guard.
+The light continues to be an active aid to navigation maintained by the U.S. Coast Guard.

-Getting There: From Brunswick on the mainland, cross F.J.
+- Getting There: From Brunswick on the mainland, cross F.J.
 Torras Causeway to access St. Simons Island.
 Go right on King’s Way to Ocean Boulevard.
 At Mallery Street, continue to 12th Street.
-Turn right and proceed to the St. Simons Lighthouse and Museum.
-Parking is available on site.
+Turn right onto Beachview Dr and proceed to the St. Simons Lighthouse and Museum.
+Parking is available on-site.

-Pricing: $12 Adults, $6 Ages 6 – 12, $2 Military discount with ID.
-Children under six and Coastal Georgia Historical Society members are admitted free of charge.
+- Pricing: $12 per adult, $6 for ages 6 – 12, and a $2 Military discount with ID.
+Children under six and Coastal Georgia Historical Society members are admitted free of charge